A little bit of history ……from the Tri-County Times, May 3, 2013

 SLATER – There’s no doubt about it, the Nite Hawk is back.

 After nearly a 30 year absence Slaterites (and everyone else) can enjoy a good time at the Nite Hawk.
-Sure, there’s been some changes made but partners Shawn Birdsall and Robert and Tammie Harris want to assure folks they’re here to carry on the tradition.
+Sure, there’s been some changes made but owner Shawn Birdsall wants to assure folks they’re here to carry on the tradition.

 The new Nite Hawk Bar & Grill derives its name from the Slater Nite Hawks, the town’s semi-professional baseball team, and the Nite Hawk Lounge, restaurant and bar owned by Dick and Gerri Kaldenberg back in the 1960s and 1970s.